Alfonso del Barrio

 Luis Alfonso del Barrio Michelena (born 23 September 1957) is a Spanish former football player and manager.
+He is the current president of JD Somorrostro.

 After a playing career as a midfielder, he began managing in 1997, in the first of three spells at Barakaldo.
 He spent most of his managerial career in Segunda División B, and had a brief spell in the Segunda División with Recreativo de Huelva.
 From 2013 to 2018 he was director of football at Sestao River Club.

 Playing career

 Born in Barakaldo in the Basque Country, Del Barrio came through the youth ranks of local Athletic Bilbao, but only made it to the reserve team.
 He made 67 La Liga appearances and scored 3 goals for Real Murcia and Elche, as well as 184 Segunda División games and 15 goals for Linares, Murcia, Elche and Sestao River.
 He won the second division title with Murcia in 1982–83 and 1985–86.